 3. Tell your money what to do instead of wondering where it went. — Dave Ramsey

 According to Dave Ramsey — founder of Ramsey Solutions, author of Financial Peace, and dad of three — the most important thing is to "get on a plan."
 He encourages parents to write up a budget every month before the month begins.
 He told A Plus via email, "The biggest mistake people make with their money is they don't bother.
 They wander through life with no clue where their money goes or what they spend it on."
 It's never too early to teach this lesson or too late to learn it.
-"No matter your age," Barry adds.
+"No matter your age," Ramsey adds.
 "If you're going to win with money, you have to be intentional."

-So this isn't just a plan for mom and dad — far from it, Barry says.
+So this isn't just a plan for mom and dad — far from it, Ramsey says.
 "Teaching your kids about money is one of the best ways to set them up for success later in life," he advises.
 "Remember that your kids are watching you, and you have to set the example of how to handle money.
 When you teach them the values of giving, saving, and spending, you are teaching them to be responsible adults."

 4. Be content with what you have. — Rachel Cruze